rmluck/GameScript/docs/Standings Rules.md

     * When the first wild card team has been identified, the procedure is repeated ot name the second and third wild card (i.e., eliminate all but the highest-ranked team in each division prior to proceeding to step 2).
 In situations in which three teams from same division are involved in procedure, original seeding of teams remains the same for subsequent applications of the tiebreaker if top-ranked team in that division qualifies for wild card berth.

 #### Other tie-breaking procedures
 1. Only one team advances to playoffs in any tie-breaking step.
 Remaining tied teams revert to first step of applicable division or wild card tiebreakers.
-As an example, if two teams remain tied in any tiebreakaer step after all other clubs have been eliminated, the procedure reverts to step 1 of the two-team format to determine the winner.
+As an example, if two teams remain tied in any tiebreakaer step after all other teams have been eliminated, the procedure reverts to step 1 of the two-team format to determine the winner.
 When one team wins the tiebreaker, all other teams revert to step 1 of the applicable two-team or three-team format.
 2. In comparing records against common opponents among tied teams, the best win percentage is the deciding factor, since teams may have played an unequal number of games
 3. To determine home-field priority among division winners, apply wild card tiebreakers.
 4. To determine home-field priority for wild card qualifiers, apply division tiebreakers (if teams are from the same divisiion) or wild card tiebreakers (if teams are from different divisions).
 5. To determine the best combined ranking among conference teams in points scored and points allowed, add a team's position in the two categories and the lowest score wins.
 For example, if Team A is first in points scored and second in points allowed, its combined ranking is 3.
 If Team B is third in points scored and first in points allowed, its combined ranking is 4.
 Team A then wins the tiebreaker.
 If two teams are tied for a position, both teams are awarded the ranking as if they held it solely.
 For example, if Team A and Team B are tied for first in points scored, each team is assigned a ranking of 1 in that category, and if Team C is third, its ranking will still be 3.

 #### Tiebreaker procedure for draft selection meeting
-1. Clubs not participating in the playoffs shall select in the first through 19th positions in league-wide reverse-standings order.
+1. Teams not participating in the playoffs shall select in the first through 19th positions in league-wide reverse-standings order.
-2. Clubs participating in the playoffs shall select according to the following procedures:
+2. Teams participating in the playoffs shall select according to the following procedures:
     a.
 The losers of the wild card games shall select in the 19th through 24th positions based on win percentage in reverse-standings order.
     b.
 The losers of the divisional playoff games shall select in the 25th through 28th positions based on win percentage in reverse-standings order.
     c.
 The losers of conference championship games shall select 29th and 30th based on win percentage in reverse-standings order.